research

-To approach this multi-faceted phenomenon, I pursue two angles of research simultaneously: (1) I identify how human brain network organization varies across social environmental experiences over the lifespan using cutting edge analyses from network science and (2) I investigate foundational principles and assumptions of social interaction with dynamical models of interacting artificial agents.
+I am interested in the origins and outcomes of sociality with an emphasis on experience, environment, interaction, and dynamics.
+To address this, my work approaches brain science from a humanistic perspective, drawing from biological theory and complex systems science methods, with consequences for the social sciences.
+In practice, this looks like pursuing two angles of research simultaneously: (1) I identify how human brain network organization varies across social environmental experiences over the lifespan (and I assess the consequences of this variation) using cutting edge analyses from network science and (2) I investigate foundational principles and assumptions of social interaction and behavior with dynamical models of interacting artificial agents.
 I leverage big data from openly available datasets to appeal broadly to human experience as well as computer simulations to facilitate ground truth understanding.
-Below you’ll find a selection of some of my work, and for the projects I’m first author on I provide highlights :) If you are interested in one of my papers but unable to access it for any reason, feel free to email me!
+Across both angles, I aim to innovate on existing methods to more effectively answer my research questions.

-• Highlights of Merritt et al., 2024: We identified different patterns of social environment experience (i.e., “envirotypes”), by hierarchically clustering subjects from the Adolescent Brain Cognitive Development Study.
+- Highlights of Merritt et al., 2024: We identified different patterns of social environment experience (i.e., “envirotypes”), by hierarchically clustering subjects from the Adolescent Brain Cognitive Development Study.
 We then applied tools from network neuroscience to show how patterns of whole brain connectivity varied across envirotypes.
 Differences were distributed across the brain but were especially prominent in Default and Somatomotor Hand systems.
 Finally, we examined how envirotypes change over development and how these patterns of change are associated with a suite of outcomes.
 The resulting dynamic envirotypes suggested the dominant patterns of change are high quality stability, instability, improvement, and worsening.
 The outcomes of the stable envirotype were most easily distinguished from those of the improving envirotype, while the unstable envirotype had the worst outcomes.

-• Highlights of Merritt et al., 2024: Recently, we developed a technique for tracking rapid (framewise) fluctuations in network connectivity over time.
+- Highlights of Merritt et al., 2024: Recently, we developed a technique for tracking rapid (framewise) fluctuations in network connectivity over time.
 Here, we show that these “edge time series” are mathematically equivalent to interaction terms in a specific family of general linear models.
-We exploit this fact to further demonstrate that time-varying connectivity carries explanatory power above and beyond brain activations, suggesting that time-varying connectivity is likely more than a statistical artifact.
+We exploit this fact to further demonstrate that time-varying connectivity carries explanatory power for behavior above and beyond brain activations, suggesting that time-varying connectivity is likely more than a statistical artifact.

 Merritt, H., Faskowitz, J., Gonzalez, M.Z., & Betzel, R.F.
 (2024).
 Stability and variation of brain-behavior correlation patterns across measures of social support.
 Imaging Neuroscience.
 Link to PDF.
 Preprint

-• Highlights of Merritt et al., 2024: We apply multilayer modeling and modularity maximization to jointly cluster patterns of brainbehavior associations for seven social support measures.
+- Highlights of Merritt et al., 2024: We apply multilayer modeling and modularity maximization to jointly cluster patterns of brainbehavior associations for seven social support measures.
 We find that the cluster structure of brain-behavior association studies in subcortical and control systems are especially sensitive to different constructs of perceived social support.
 Network nodes in these systems are highly flexible; their community affiliations differ across social support measures.
 The multilayer approach enables direct comparison of the roles of all regions of the brain across all social support measures simultaneously, offering a generalizable technique for studying the stability brain-behavior correlations that can be applied in other contexts, such as cognition, behavior, and health.

 Chumin, E., Faskowitz, J., Esfahlani, F.Z., Merritt, H., Tanner, J.C., Cutts, S., Pope, M., Betzel, R.F., & Sporns, O. (2022).
 Cortico-Subcortical Interactions in Overlapping Communities of Edge Functional Connectivity.
 NeuroImage, 250, 118971.
 Link to PDF